 Location production is back!
-With vaccination rates rising and locations opening up, the need for ample preparation for your next on-location video is critical.
+And so is the need for ample preparation for your next on-location video is critical.
 As a producer, I spend much more of my time in pre-production than in production.
 And if I’ve done my job right, post-production (editing, music, graphics) will also go smoothly.
 Here are some of my go-to strategies to ensure a successful project before we step out onto location.

 1. Location scout for audio, not just video

 Often when we scout locations, we are looking.
 Looking for the best lighting, looking for a relevant background for an interview, looking for a great establishing shot to capture the story.
 These are essential.
 But we often forget to listen.
 How loud is the location?
 Will it be louder at a particular time of day?
 How will that affect any interview we conduct here?
 Google maps is helpful to us in many ways, even when scouting remotely for sound.
 By using satellite view and street view, for example, we can identify high traffic roadways, nearby firehouses, and other potential audio issues like RF interference which is common in tall, urban office buildings (and requires a wired rather than wireless lavalier setup for interviews).

 2. Plan ahead to move fast

 With more content creation than ever, we video producers need to move fast when on location.
 But we also need to be smart.
 Adding just a single person to the shoot—like a production assistant who can refill parking meters or a grip who can set up the lighting for the next shot while the previous one wraps—can allow your team to gather twice as much quality footage in a day.
 The added expense is more than offset by less frustration in post and less need to turn to stock images or do a reshoot to fill gaps.

 3. Make an acquisition and distribution format plan